Mpondo people: Origins

 Mpondo and Mpondomise were twins.
 There is an ongoing argument about the twin who was the eldest, the most commonly held view is that Mpondo is the senior twin.
 It is said that while out hunting, Mpondo killed a lion and refused to hand over the skin to Mpondomise as was the custom (the senior was entitled to skins of certain animals).
-The tension between the two started from that day and Mpondo and his followers were the first ones to leave and settle elsewhere away from their father's land.
+The tension between the two started from that day and Mpondo and his followers were the first ones to leave and settle elsewhere away from their father's land.Historically confirmed by early historians and custodians it was proven that Amampondo were the first to occupy EC,other ethnic groups like Amampondomise,Abathembu,Amaxhosa,Amabomvane were all welcomed by Amampondo when passing the Umzimkhulu river.